-6.9 Implementation of cryptographic functions
+8.1.10 Implementation of cryptographic functions

 Several components of the TOE use cryptographic functions as part of their security functions.
 With the inclusion of the Integrated Cryptographic Services Facility (ICSF) the cryptographic functions may be provided by hardware coprocessors attached to the TOE.
 ICSF checks for the availability of hardware support for individual cryptographic functions and uses this when appropriate.
-In the case where no cryptographic operations (IPSec, System SSL, z/OS Network Authentication Service) will use software implementation of the cryptographic algorithms.
+In the case where no cryptographic coprocessor is attached to the TOE, the components that use ICSF for cryptographic operations (IPSec, System SSL, z/OS Network Authentication Service) will use software implementation of the cryptographic algorithms.
 IPSec always requires ICSF for AES support, whether using the hardware or software.
 SSH will always use its own software implementation of the cryptographic algorithms and will use hardware support only for the key generation process.
 For the RACDCERT command, the command issuer chooses, by the keywords chosen, whether to use ICSF (if available) or a software implementation.